JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/FilterOptions.rst

 The list passed to the :code:`where` keyword can contain more than one item, each representing a separate condition imposed on a particular variable.
 The filter is applied only to observations meeting all of these conditions.
 The following kinds of conditions are accepted:

 - :code:`minvalue` and/or :code:`maxvalue`: filter applied only to observations for which the condition variable lies in the specified range.
 The upper and lower bounds can be floating-point numbers or datetimes in the ISO 8601 format.
-If any date/time components are set to zero, they are disregarded.
+If any date/time components are set to `*`, they are disregarded.
 See :ref:`Example 2 <where-example-2>` below on where this can be useful.
+Each of these strings must be 20 characters long so defining 'any year' would be indicated by `****`.
 - :code:`is_defined`: filter applied only to observations for which the condition variable has a valid value (not a missing data indicator).
 - :code:`is_not_defined`: filter applied only to observations for which the condition variable is set to a missing data indicator.
 - :code:`is_in`: filter applied only to observations for which the condition variable is set to a value belonging to the given whitelist.